Hammond24/cs3210_lab/instructions/lab2.md

 Your lab will be graded on both correctness (the correct output is observed), and efficiency (you have a minimal number of page-faults, page-copies, and page-zeros).
-To facilitate the autograder in grading correctly, your lab2 branch has been modified to replace any page zeros with a call to our function `lab2_pgzero()`, and any page copies to `lab2_pgcopy()`.
+To facilitate the autograder in grading correctly, your lab2 branch has been modified to replace most user-space page zeros (see the note below) with a call to our function `lab2_pgzero()`, and any page copies to `lab2_pgcopy()`.
 For full credit, you must continue to call `lab2_pgzero` and `lab2_pgcopy` whenever your project zeros or copies a page respectively.
 You must also call the following function whenever you receive a pagefault:

 ```
 lab2_report_pagefault(struct trapframe *tf);
 ```

+We've provided definitions of these functions in two files `kernel/src/lab2_ag.c` and `kernel/src/lab2_ag_noprint.c`.
+They may be switched using your `kernel/Sources.cmake` file.
+The intended purpose of these functions and these files is to give the autograder some additional insight into how you are handling the zero-initialize and copy-on-write filling of pages.
+However, the prints created by these functions can sometimes make it hard to tell what the behavior of the test is, so we provided a `noprint` version which will not add any additional prints.
+You may select which version you would like to use for testing (we recommend using both!).
+The autograder will test with both.
-These observation points will allow our autograder to determine you handle page-faults efficiently.
-You are, however, *not* allowed to change the supplied `kernel/lab2_ag.c` or `kernel/include/lab2_ag.h` files.
+You are *not* allowed to change the supplied `kernel/src/lab2_ag.c`, `kernel/src/lab2_ag_noprint.c`, or `kernel/include/lab2_ag.h` files.

+**NOTES:**
+- You are not expected to call `lab2_pgcopy` or `lab2_pgzero` for the initial page of the first process created by the kernel (in `kernel/src/inituvm.c`), or for any kernel data-pages (e.g. va > KERNBASE).

 # Submission